About the Program

 Who can claim a reward from Crime Stoppers?

 Anyone can apply for a reward by quoting their confidential code number when their information has resulted in a successful outcome.

-Reward applications are considered by the Crime Stoppers Board when it meets each month.
+Reward applications are considered by the Crime Stoppers Board.

 What rewards are on offer?